 December 27, 1945: This ad published by MGM in the “Film Daily” trade magazine touts the studio’s upcoming releases by showing their busy lot and where the films were being made.

-Listen to, and download, this unused version here:
+Listen to this unused version here:

 December 27, 1950: Here is the first in what became a long-running legal battle between Sid Luft (Judy’s third husband) and his first wife, actress Lynn Bari.
 Judy was always mentioned whether she was a part of the proceedings or not.
-At this point, Judy was still married to second husband Vincente Minnelli, so both she and Luft claimed they were “just friends.”
+At this point, Judy was still married to her second husband Vincente Minnelli, so both she and Luft claimed they were “just friends.”
 Bari was granted a divorce from Luft which became final a year later on December 27, 1951.

 December 27, 1957: Judy developed several vocal problems and canceled four nights of shows at the Flamingo in Las Vegas where she was currently appearing.
 She returned on December 31st.